slipiduche/sdrv2_app/README.md

 # flutter_SDRV2_APP

-A new Flutter application implementing location sharing with MQTT as a communication protocol.
+A new Flutter application for remote control implementing MQTT as a communication protocol.

 ## Getting Started